 We know about this crime from the letter of Captain Horváth Márk of Szigetvár Castle that was addressed to Palatine Nádasdy Tamás, written on 25 July 1559.
-He wrote that 20 of Bey Kurd Ibrahim’s 30 Christian young servants killed the Bey, then climbed the walls and escaped.
+He wrote that 20 of Kurd Ibrahim Bey’s 30 Christian young servants killed the bey, then climbed the walls and escaped.
 Ten of them went to Szigetvár Castle and they told the case to Horváth Márk.

-The Ottoman sources mention only the month of the Bey’s death, namely that he died „in Pecsuj, in the year 966 in the month of Sevvál” (7 July 1559-4 August).
-The Bey and the ten other servants were buried.
+The Ottoman sources mention only the month of Bey’s death, namely that he died „in Pecsuj, in the year 966 in the month of Sevvál” (7 July 1559-4 August).
+The bey and the ten other servants were buried.
 Presumably, those were the youngsters who didn’t want to take part in the murder and their mates killed them, too.
-The properties of the Bey were seized for the Sultan.
+The properties of the bey were seized for the Sultan.

-We can read in the letter sent to the Sanjak Bey of Mohács that all the properties of late Bey Kurd Ibrahim had to be seized for the Sultan as he had no children or heirs.
+We can read in the letter sent to the Sanjak Bey of Mohács that all the properties of the late Kurd Ibrahim Bey had to be seized by the Sultan as he had no children or heirs.
 At least, the Ottoman officials sensed that something was wrong and didn’t accept the heirs who had been appointed by Ibrahim.

-Previously, Bey Kurd Ibrahim had promised to give his houses, mills, vineyards, and manors to his Kapudji Basi called Mehmed who had, in fact, a Hungarian origin.
+Previously, Kurd Ibrahim Bey had promised to give his houses, mills, vineyards, and manors to his Kapudji Basi called Mehmed who was, in fact, of Hungarian origin.
 A certain Voivode called Dzsáfer had also been named as his heir.
 In the promise of the rich inheritance, Mehmed and Dzsáfár conspired with some of the Hungarian inner servants of Bey Ibrahim and they killed him.

-The report went on and mentioned how the Janissaries of Szekszárd had ventured out of the castle and how they were terrorizing the peasants.
+The report went on and mention how the Janissaries of Szekszárd had ventured out of the castle and how they were terrorizing the peasants.
 As it would be very difficult to make order among them, it would be advisable to place them in the above-mentioned houses.
 This order has been issued so.
-Also, it was ordered that the murderers of Bey Ibrahim, namely Dzsáfer and Mehmed should be brought before the Khadi (judge) and the Bey of Mohács should carry out the lawful investigation.
+Also, it was ordered that the murderers of Ibrahim Bey, namely Dzsáfer and Mehmed should be brought before the Khadi (judge), and the Bey of Mohács should carry out the lawful investigation.
 If they were found guilty by the religious law, the Bey of Mohács should do what the law says.
-He should not allow that anyone might act against religious law.
+He should not allow anyone might act against religious law.

 He listed that the value of the late Ibrahim’s horses was 10,500 Akche (21,000 silver Denarius).
 Kurd Ibrahim had owed some money to a certain Mehmed so 9,300 Akche of this amount had to be paid to him.
 Then, the value of the stored grain was listed (16,553 Akche) and further income related to various grains was 13,533 Akche and 3,000 Akche.
 However, only 1,856 Akche was paid to the treasury from this.

-As he had no children, he named his friends (with Hungarian origin) as his heirs.
+As he had no children, he named his friends (of Hungarian origin) as his heirs.
 Apparently, they could not wait for the natural death of their benefactor and killed him.
 Were his friends actually renegade Hungarians who had helped him in his fraud and theft?
-Perhaps it was the Pasha of Buda who had him assassinated because Ibrahim became a pain on their neck?
+Perhaps it was the Pasha of Buda who had him assassinated because Ibrahim became a pain in their neck?